Identifying Dynamic Discrete Choice Models with Hyperbolic Discounting: Introduction

 We propose a maximum likelihood estimator to estimate the parameters of the model.
 Based on the identification results and the proposed estimation methods, we conduct Monte Carlo experiments and demonstrate a good performance of our estimator.

-This paper contributes to the literature on the identification of the DDC models. \cite{rust1994structural} shows non-identifiability of primitives in the infinite horizon setting. \cite{magnac2002identifying} show the degree of under-identification.
+This paper contributes to the literature on the identification of the DDC models. \cite{rust1994structural} shows the non-identifiability of primitives in the infinite horizon setting. \cite{magnac2002identifying} show the degree of under-identification.
 In relation to this paper, they further claim that the standard discount factor is identified using exclusion restriction in the exponential discounting model. \cite{kasahara2009nonparametric} and \cite{hu2012nonparametric} provide the nonparametric identification results, taking unobserved heterogeneity into account. \cite{arcidiacono2020identifying} present the identification results focusing on the short panel setting like our models.
-Using the exponential discounting model, \cite{abbring2020identifying} show set-identification results of the standard discount factor. \cite{an2021dynamic} ease the rational expectation assumption in DDC models and identify the agent's subjective beliefs on state transitions.
+Using the exponential discounting model, \cite{abbring2020identifying} show set-identification results of the standard discount factor. \citet*{an2021dynamic} ease the rational expectation assumption in DDC models and identify the agent's subjective beliefs on state transitions.
 They study DDC models with exponential discounting and assume that discount functions are known.
 On the other hand, we identify DDC models including discount functions with hyperbolic discounting, while maintaining the rational expectation assumption.
 Last but not least, \cite{abbring2010identification} review the identification results of the DDC models.

-This paper is closely related to \cite{fang2015estimating} and \cite{abbring2018identifying}, who show identification in the hyperbolic discounting setting.
-To the best of our knowledge, \cite{fang2015estimating} are the first who analyze identification of the DDC model with hyperbolic discounting.
-Although their identification results are refuted by \cite{abbring2020comment}, they provide the basic framework that is useful for our model. \cite{abbring2018identifying} consider the sophisticated agent who correctly realizes her present bias and provide set-identification results of the present bias factor.
-On the other hand, this paper considers the sophisticated agent and presents point-identification results based on a different idea.
+This paper is closely related to \cite{fang2015estimating}, \citet*{abbring2018identifying}, and \citet*{wang2022identification} (WWX hereafter).
+These papers show identification results in the hyperbolic discounting setting.
+To the best of our knowledge, \cite{fang2015estimating} are the first who analyze the identification of the DDC model with hyperbolic discounting.
+Although their identification results are refuted by \cite{abbring2020comment}, \cite{fang2015estimating} provide the basic framework that is useful for our model. \citet*{abbring2018identifying} also consider the identification of DDC models with hyperbolic discounting, but they provide the set identification results.
+In contrast, we provide the point identification results.